parmentelat/asynciojobs/README.md

 ### What for ?

-This feature is admittedly not widely used, mostly because the graphical representation does not reflect nesting.

-It can come in handy to deal with issues like:
+This feature can can come in handy to deal with issues like:

+* you want to be able to re-use code - as in writing a library - and for that SchedulerJob is a convenient way to address that; functions can return pieces of workflows that can be easily mixed within a larger scenario.

+* in another dimension, nested schedulers can be a solution if
   * you want the `jobs_window` attribute of `co_run()` to apply to only a subset of your jobs;
   * you want the `timeout` attirbute of `co_run()` to apply to only a subset of your jobs;
-* you have `forever` jobs that need to be terminated before sooner than the very end of the overall scenario.
+  * you have `forever` jobs that need to be terminated sooner than the very end of the overall scenario.

-In some cases, using nested schedulers might be an angle for dealing with this kind of issues.

 ## Troubleshooting